-First Merchants Corporation Ap - GuruFocus.com
+FIRST MERCHANTS CORPORATION AP - GuruFocus.com

 MUNCIE, Ind., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- First Merchants Corporation, an $18 billion financial holding company, has appointed Dr. Mung Chiang to the Board of Directors of First Merchants Corporation and First Merchants Bank.
+8, 2023 /PRNewswire/ -- First Merchants Corporation, an $18 billion financial holding company, has appointed Dr. Mung Chiang to the Board of Directors of First Merchants Corporation and First Merchants Bank.
 Dr. Chiang, President of Purdue University, is a strong advocate of partnerships that effectively drive strong and sustained economic growth and vitality in Indiana and across the Midwest.

 "First Merchants' Board of Directors is pleased to welcome Dr. Chiang as our newest Board member," said Board Chairman Charles E. Schalliol.
 "I believe First Merchants' shareholders and clients will share our enthusiasm in welcoming Mung's executive leadership and business acumen to our Board.
 We look forward to his participation on our Board to help accelerate First Merchant Bank's contributions in supporting Indiana's economy and the economies of our neighboring states where we operate.
 Supporting businesses to grow and thrive through attentive service helps our communities prosper, and that is our bank's service approach.
 Dr. Chiang's experiences indicate his passionate desire to have that type of positive economic impact, and we are grateful to have him join our Board."